 The head of the Drug Enforcement Administration said two Mexican cartels are behind the influx of fentanyl in the U.S. that's killing tens of thousands of Americans.

 "What we see happening at DEA is essentially that there are two cartels in Mexico, the Sinaloa Cartel and the Jalisco New Generation Cartel, that are killing Americans with fentanyl at catastrophic and record rates like we have never seen before," DEA Administrator Anne Milgram told "CBS Mornings" on Friday ahead of National Fentanyl Prevention and Awareness Day.
 "Those cartels are acting with calculated, deliberate treachery to get fentanyl to the United States and to get people to buy it through fake pills, by hiding it in other drugs, any means that they can take in order to drive addiction and to make money."

 Developed for pain management treatment of cancer patients, fentanyl is up to 100 times stronger than morphine, according to the DEA.
 The potent drug was behind approximately 66% of the 107,622 drug overdose deaths between December 2020 and December 2021, according to the Centers for Disease Control and Prevention.
-And since 2018, fentanyl-laced pill seizures by law enforcement has
+And since 2018, fentanyl-laced pill seizures by law enforcement has increased nearly 50-fold.

 "Fentanyl is the most deadly widespread drug we've ever seen," Milgram said.
 "If it does not kill someone, the likelihood of them becoming addicted and buying more and more is very high."

 She attributed the recent uptick in part to how the drug is created.

 "It's man-made," she said.
 "So it's important to know that there is an unlimited amount that these two cartels can make.
 All they need are precursor chemicals that they are buying from China, from these Chinese chemical companies, bringing them to Mexico and synthesizing massive quantities."